apigeek3000/apigee-samples/mesop/productizing-llms/README.md

 ## Prereqs
 You already have the llm-token-limits deployed

+You need to redeploy the endpoint to call the target with ai-client SA.
+Also, create a new product, ai-product-partner, that is a mirror of ai-product-bronze with half the entitlements.
+Update ai-consumer-app with this product, use the newly created API Key for this demo.

 ## Local Development
 From within this mesop/productizing-llms folder, create a .env file with the following contents